cgutierr-zgz/cgutierr-zgz.github.io/content/posts/storing-settings-with-hydrated-bloc.md

 }
 ```

-Since the data we want to persist is the user settings is safe to say that providing this at root level is a good idea, we can do so by using a `BlocProvider`, thanks to the `flutter_bloc` package _(dont forget to add it to your `pubspec.yaml` file)_:
+Since the data we want to persist is the user settings is safe to say that providing this at root level is a good idea.<br>
+We can do so by using a `BlocProvider`, thanks to the `flutter_bloc` package _(dont forget to add it to your `pubspec.yaml`)_:

 ```dart
 runApp(